withastro/docs/CONTRIBUTING.md

 # Contributor Manual

-We welcome contributions of any size and skill level.
-As an open source project, we believe in giving back to our contributors and are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.
+We welcome contributions of any size and contributors of any skill level.
+As an open source project, we believe in giving back to our contributors.
+We are happy to help with guidance on PRs, technical writing, and turning any feature idea into a reality.

 > **Tip for new contributors:**
-> Take a look at <https://github.com/firstcontributions/first-contributions> for helpful information on contributing
+> Take a look at [https://docs.github.com/en/get-started/quickstart/hello-world](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on contributing

-**Support Squad and Astro Maintainers**
+**Special Announcement for Support Squad and Astro Maintainers**

 Be on the lookout for coming-soon guides for contributing to the docs as a(n):

 - Support Squad member, with specific ideas and support for making information flow between support threads and docs, in both directions.

-- Astro Maintainer with merge permissions in this repository (aka how NOT to commit to "main"!)
+- Astro Maintainer with merge permissions in this repository (aka how to make sure NOT to commit to "main"!)